xDSN-v-1/xdsn.net/README.md

            development tools, but also contains emulated zasm, which is necessary to build Collapse OS from a non-Collapse OS machine.

-Each folder has a README with more details.

                        🌍🔗📡